 - And at least five customers that are happy for Checkatrade to contact to get a review

-With that say, the reviews are not that great as I’m sure many people already signed up would have just had their friends and family members give the first five reviews.
+With that said, the reviews are not that great as I'm sure many people already signed up would have just had their friends and family members give the first five reviews.

 If you are going to use Checkatrade to find tradespeople go through each one reading the reviews to make sure you have the right tradesmen for the job.

 I have reviewed these tradesmen platforms as they are different in some ways.
-Still, the same in others, I’m sure each platform has many fantastic plumbers, carpentry’s, painters, and many other tradesmen.
+Still, the same in others, I'm sure each platform has many fantastic plumbers, carpentry, painters, and many other tradesmen.

-But out of the three, Checkatrade would be the way to go just because of their sign-up processes in checking each tradesperson that sign up with them.
+But out of the three, Checkatrade would be the way to go just because of their sign-up processes in checking each tradesperson that signs up with them.

-Many tradespeople won’t be on any of these platforms, not because they are not good but just because of the costs associated with joining them or getting work form them.
+Many tradespeople won't be on any of these platforms, not because they are not good but just because of the costs associated with joining them or getting work from them.

 Checkatrade is a yearly subscription paid monthly at between £84 and £144

 Whereas MyBuilder and Myjobquote are free to sign up, but tradespeople pay per lead.